 Arts Fort Worth also provides educational programming, promotes experienced and emerging

 artists.
-Arts Fort Worth's three theater spaces hosts a wide-range of performances by local and
+The three theater spaces hosts a wide-range of performances by local and

 nationally known artists and organizations- the Hardy and Betty Sanders black box theater,

-the traditional William Edrington Scott Theatre, and The Vault, which hosts
+the traditional William Edrington Scott Theatre, and The Vault, which hosts Fort Worth

-Located at 1300 Gendy Street, Arts Fort Worth is part of the most
+Located at 1300 Gendy Street, Fort Worth Community Arts Center is part of the most

 architecturally significant museum districts in the United States.
-The striking modern Herbert Bayer
+The striking modern

-Modern Art Museum of Fort Worth.
+of Texas, the Modern Art Museum of Fort Worth.
 When, in 2002, the Modern moved down the

 street, the Fort Worth Community Arts Center opened.
-Now known as Arts Fort Worth, the building continues to
+The building continues to exhibit

 LOOKING FOR A UNIQUE SPACE FOR YOUR EVENT?